 Determining how to actually allocate or divide assets is the next step in the process.
 Oftentimes, a family has multiple assets and the division of the marital property can be done via an allocation by which each party keeps certain assets, with the values likely being equal.
 Dividing each specific asset is not required and will often be impractical.
 Conversely, actually dividing some assets may be necessary.
 Dividing certain retirement accounts requires adhering to legal procedures so as to prevent income tax consequences from arising.
 When dealing with real estate, such as the family home, it may be necessary for one party to refinance and pull out equity to pay their spouse.
 Given the differing assets each family may have, obtaining detailed orders that make sense matters.

 When negotiating or litigating resolution of your case, our primary goal is to make sure you end up with orders that make sense for you.
 Your wishes and concerns matter.
 Likewise, obtaining detailed orders setting forth how and when each particular asset will be divided is a must.

-For nearly two decades, Plog & Stein has represented hundreds of Aurora divorce clients dealing with the division of their marital property.
+For nearly two decades the family lawyers at Plog & Stein, P.C. has represented hundreds of Aurora divorce clients dealing with the division of their marital property.
 With a keen eye for detail, we understand the importance of dividing your assets with both clarity and fairness.
 Divorce is stressful enough.
 Let us alleviate some of that stress by providing you with the experienced legal representation you deserve.
-At Plog & Stein, our only goal is the best possible outcome for you, the client.
+At Plog & Stein, P.C. our only goal is the best possible outcome for you, the client.